Backup-Gits/AospMissingBlobs/README.md

 - java compiler

 ### Building
-In the root directory of the repo, execute:
+In the `src` directory of the repo, execute:
 ```
 $ make
 ```